-Tri-University Master of Engineering.
-The Tri-University Master of Engineering (M.E.) degree program is intended to meet the educational needs of Arizona's practicing engineers.
-With industry input, Arizona's three state universities-Arizona State University, Northern Arizona State University, and University of Arizona-expect to enhance the skills, knowledge, and understanding that are critical to today's practicing engineers.
+ASU Main.
+The tri-university Master of Engineering degree program is intended to meet the educational needs of Arizona's practicing engineers.
+With industry input, Arizona's three state universities-Arizona State University, Northern Arizona University, and University of Arizona-enhance the skills, knowledge, and understanding that are critical to today's practicing engineers.
 The courses are offered through a variety of distance-delivery methods in flexible formats at any of the three universities.

-The M.E. degree offers the practicing engineer the opportunity to design, in conjunction with an advisory committee, a program of study that can reflect the increasingly interdisciplinary nature of engineering practice.
-The M.E. degree requires the completion of 30 hours of course work; students must complete a minimum of three hours in applied engineering mathematics as well as three hours of engineering management/business.
+The M.E. degree offers the practicing engineer opportunities to design, in conjunction with an advisory committee, a program of study that can reflect the increasingly interdisciplinary nature of engineering practice.
+The M.E. degree requires the completion of 30 semester hours of course work; students must complete a minimum of three hours in applied engineering mathematics as well as three hours of engineering management/business.
 Up to six semester hours from a practice-oriented project may be applied.
-A final examination is also required.
+A final examination is required.